Release Notes for Confluent Cloud¶

 - Fully-managed Confluent Cloud PostgreSQL Source Preview

-- This feature is launched for your Apache Kafka® clusters in AWS, GCP, and Azure.
+- This feature is launched for your Apache Kafka® clusters in AWS, Google Cloud, and Azure.
 For more information, see PostgreSQL Source (JDBC) Connector for Confluent Cloud.

 - Fully-managed Confluent Cloud MySQL Source Preview